I am trying on my ghost suit.

 This is, after all, how God created the world, the shapelessness of created matter plastered over with earth and waters and sky, adorned with the cosmetic gratuity of trees and fish and animals.
 The invisible is not made visible, precisely; rather it is implied: angels and demi-gods may be clothed in flesh-like opacities, but these are tokens of spirit, so much script in a legible universe.

-There is likewise a systematic, technical address underlying the rendering of cloth in paint.
+There is likewise a systematic, technical address underlying the rendering of cloth in paint in the trecento, the quattrocento.

 A structure, as it happens, of dyed cloth, or of mixed paint.